Lady Wonder: Life and activity

 Lady was born on February 9, 1924.
 Clarence and Claudia Fonda adopted the weeks-old filly and called her Lady.
 Due to her early age, Lady was bottle-fed by her owner, Mrs. Fonda, who also trained Lady using lettered and numbered children's wood blocks in an attempt to teach her the alphabet and numbers so they could communicate.
 Eventually, Lady outgrew the children's blocks and Mr. Fonda built her a large typewriter, that Lady could use by hitting her nose on padded keys which lifted tin cards containing letters and numbers.
 This home-made device was used to allegedly communicate with more than 150,000 visitors coming for all around the United States.

 During its long life, several predictions have been attributed to Lady such as predicting the victory of Gene Tunney over Jack Dempsey in a 1927 boxing match, predicting earthquakes and shifts in the stock exchange.
 According to Mrs. Fonda, Lady predicted all the US presidential elections, except the victory of Truman over Dewey in the 1948 United States presidential election.
 However, there are several reports of Lady's prediction being wrong and usually open to human interpretation.

 Lady died on March 19, 1957, at the age of 33 from heart attack.
-Lady was buried in the Pet Memorial Park in Henrico County.
+Lady was buried in the Pet Memorial Park in Henrico County, Virginia.